-Adopting a new Comprehensive Plan is a once-in-a-generation opportunity to shape the future of Portland.
-This Plan gives direction to land use, development, and public facility investment decisions between now and 2035.
+Adopting a new Comprehensive Plan is a once-in-a-generation opportunity.
+This Plan will shape the future of Portland by giving direction to land use, development, and public facility investment decisions between now and 2035.

 The Recommended Plan includes a vision statement and guiding principles, goals and policies, a land use map, and a list of significant projects.
-The Plan addresses traditional land use and growth topics, like urban form, housing, environment, economy, and transportation.
-It also expands the traditional view of a comprehensive plan to include topics such as such equity, technology, and public health.
-The Planning and Sustainability Commission (PSC) unanimously recommends this Plan and urges City Council adopt it, and send it to DLCD for their acknowledgement.
+The Plan addresses standard land use and growth topics like urban form, housing, environment, economy, and transportation.
+And it includes much more: it also expands the traditional view of a comprehensive plan to include topics such as equity, technology, and public health.
+The Planning and Sustainability Commission (PSC) unanimously recommends this Plan.
+We urge City Council adopt it and send it to DLCD for their acknowledgement.

 The Recommended Plan was designed to make Portland more prosperous, healthy, equitable, and resilient.
-As in the Portland Plan, the Recommended Plan sets metrics by which to measure Portland's progress toward these goals by 2035.
-These benchmarks include:
+The 12 Portland Plan "Measures of Success" served as guideposts for us.
+We urge you to keep those measurable goals for progress by 2035 in mind including:

-- 80% of households live in complete neighborhoods (as measured by the Complete Neighborhoods Index); - Carbon emissions 50% below 1990 levels; - 33% tree canopy coverage citywide; - 90% of households are economically self-sufficient; - 84% of eighth graders are at a healthy weight; and - 70% of people walk, bike, take transit or use other less polluting ways to get to work.
+- 80% of households live in complete neighborhoods (as measured by the Complete Neighborhoods Index); - Carbon emissions 50% below 1990 levels; - 33% tree canopy coverage citywide; - 90% of households are economically self-sufficient; - 84% of eighth graders are at a healthy weight; and - 70% of people walk, bike, take transit, or use other less polluting ways to get to work.